MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-shared-queries.md

 Community queries are grouped into folders like *Campaigns*, *Collection*, *Defense evasion*, and the like.
 Further information about the query is provided as in-line comments in the query itself.

 > [!TIP]
 > Microsoft security researchers also provide advanced hunting queries that you can use to locate activities and indicators associated with emerging threats.
-These queries are provided as part of the [threat analytics](/windows/security/threat-protection/microsoft-defender-atp/threat-analytics) reports in Microsoft 365 Defender.
+These queries are provided as part of the [threat analytics](/windows/security/threat-protection/microsoft-defender-atp/threat-analytics) reports in Microsoft Defender XDR.

 ## Related topics